Overview

 |---|---|---|

 | gui_port | 6789 | Port for the web GUI.
-Set to 0 to disable. |
+The GUI starts automatically when this is set in the daemon block.
+Set to 0 (or omit) to disable — apm gui can still start it on demand. |

 | gui_password | Password for GUI access.
-If empty, GUI only binds localhost. | |
+When empty the GUI is served without authentication — only safe on a localhost bind. | |

 Server types